 Subtitle 1 她过来这里告诉我

 Subtitle 2 她会回来

-- Use ellipses to indicate a pause or an abrupt interruption.
-In the case of a pause, if the sentence continues in the next subtitle, do not use an ellipsis at the beginning of the second subtitle.
+- Use ellipses to indicate a pause (2 seconds or more) or an abrupt interruption.
+In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, do not use an ellipsis at the beginning of the second subtitle.

 Subtitle 1 –但你说⋯

 Subtitle 2 –她很漂亮